Guardian-Development/Finch-VideoProcessingFramework/Neo4jInfrastructure/README.md

 3. In the current directory: terraform plan (params) -var-file="secret.tfvars"
 4. terraform apply (params) -var-file="secret.tfvars"

-The output parameter of the Job Manager gives you the IP to access the Spark UI, This should be done on port 8080.
+The output parameter of the Neo4j instance gives you the IP to access the Neo4j UI, This should be done on port 7474.

 ## To Destroy